 The Association of American Cancer Institutes (AACI) comprises 98 premier academic and freestanding cancer research centers in the U.S. and Canada.
-AACI is dedicated to reducing the burden of cancer by enhancing the impact of North America's leading academic cancer centers.
+AACI is dedicated to reducing the burden of cancer by enhancing the impact of North America’s leading academic cancer centers.

 Acting as a network for research leaders, AACI's Clinical Research Innovation (CRI) examines and shares best practices that promote the efficient operation of clinical research facilities.

 The AACI Government Relations Forum facilitates an improved understanding of policy issues as they pertain to cancer prevention, treatment, and survivorship – for AACI members and for legislators.